FINANCIAL ASSISTANCE & AWARDS

-Established with assistance of EPA, the EMC Scholarship Fund prioritizes assistance to local and state agencies, and Native Nations, but is also open to academia and nonprofits who are seeking to engage and learn more about mitigation banking, mitigation and ecological restoration markets, carbon, water quality and other related environmental markets.
+Established many years ago with the assistance of EPA, this fund prioritizes assistance to local and state agencies, and Native Nations, a is also open to federal government, academia and small nonprofits who are seeking to engage and learn more about environmental markets.

 Judith F. Taggart Founder Awards

-Judy was an editor and writer, a journalist, college English teacher, entrepreneur and successful business owner. in addition to being a devoted wife, mother, grandmother, sister, aunt and friend.
-A primary editor of NEPA, Judy also created the first outreach materials on nonpoint source for EPA, helped establish the first watershed conference, American Wetlands Month and Audubon’s America, the North American Lake Management Society and the Terrene Institute, and served as a delegate to the RAMSAR convention among other accomplishments, including the creation of the popular EnviroScape® models throughout the U.S. and abroad.
+Some of her many accomplishments include her role as primary editor of NEPA, creating the first outreach materials on nonpoint source for EPA, she helped establish the first watershed conference, American Wetlands Month and Audubon’s America, the North American Lake Management Society and the Terrene Institute, served as a delegate to the RAMSAR convention and was the creator of the popular EnviroScape® models that continue to be distributed throughout the U.S. and globally today.

 Generic selectors